 - Learn how much moisture to use in working leather.

-Exhibit: Select a small article to stamp with a simple design.
+- Exhibit a small article stamped with a simple design.
 Slick edges and/or lace as required.
 Examples of articles: belt, coaster, small purse, key case.

 - Practice on leather scrap pieces to learn the tooling technique and the correct use of the swivel knife, how deep to cut, and decorative cuts.
 Designs need not be original, but your own designs will add a personal charm.

 - Learn double overlay lacing in items such as purses and billfolds.

 - Exhibit an article tooled and carved.
 Apply designs and lace if needed.
 Example of articles: belt, small purse, key case, billfold.